-"Relatively low amounts of ozone can cause chest pain, coughing, shortness of breath and throat irritation," according to the U.S. Environmental Protection Agency (EPA).
+"Relatively low amounts of ozone can cause chest pain, coughing, shortness of breath and throat irritation," according to the EPA.
 "It may also worsen chronic respiratory diseases such as asthma as well as compromise the ability of the body to fight respiratory infections."

-Although some reviews say that the ozone produced by electrostatic air cleaners is safe for those in normal good health, both the EPA and American Lung Association advise against using these devices, because there are many ozone-free high-efficiency particulate arresting (HEPA) models on the market.
-Although there are no federal guidelines for ozone levels in the home, the Food and Drug Administration (FDA) does regulate ozone for medical devices (the FDA does not recognize home air cleaners as medical devices), and air-purifier manufacturers may voluntarily submit their air cleaners for ozone-emission testing.
-The FDA mandates a limit of 50 parts per billion (ppb) when measured at 2 inches from the unit.
+Although some reviews say that the ozone produced by electrostatic air cleaners is safe for those in normal good health, both the EPA and American Lung Association advise against using these devices because there are many ozone-free HEPA models on the market.